joelsrubin/zone-x/README.md

 ## Overview

 This library provides a set of functions to work with timezones in a web application.
-It includes functions for retrieving the user's timezone and retrieving a custom timezone date string.
-Works in tandem with `vitest` time utils ( see below )
+It includes functions for retrieving the user's timezone and retrieving a custom Date object.
+Works nicely in tandem with `vitest` time utils ( see below )

 ## Usage